psychemedia/storytelling-notes/fairy_midwife.md

 - volume III: https://archive.org/details/b33282419_0003
 ```

-In the tenth letter, in the first volume, dated *Vicarage, Tavistock, April 24th, 1832*, Mrs. Bray gives the version of the tale that would be reprinted by Hartland and Jacobs almost sixty years later.
+In the tenth letter of the first volume, dated *Vicarage, Tavistock, April 24th, 1832*, Mrs. Bray gives the version of the tale that would be reprinted by Hartland and Jacobs almost sixty years later.

 ```{admonition} Letter to Robert Southey, April, 1832
 :class: dropdown